Jenna Elfman tries again for TV comedic success

 - A Seattle mini-mall closes and neighbors hope and worry ... again | Jerry Large

-Her latest role presents challenges similar to what Elfman faced in the 2003 movie “Looney Tunes: Back in Action,” although the technology has been updated greatly since then.
+Her latest role presents challenges similar to what Elfman faced in the 2003 movie “Looney Tunes: Back in Action.”

+Back then, she was acting against a green screen.
+Now, she rehearses with a life-sized puppet and another actress on set who does Dratch’s lines since she’s based in New York and the show is shot in Los Angeles.

+The puppet is removed for filming, when Elfman is interacting with Stephen Schneider, who plays her boyfriend, and his children.
+The boyfriend doesn’t see or hear the imaginary friend.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.